OF 'THE JOYS'

 I met Seb a few years later and he told me that when delivering his report he informed Dominic that he had not put his main finding into the document so as not to cause embarrassment, but was telling him off the record that, ‘The best thing about the Players' is Gayna Martine and the worse thing is you!’

-Once when more money had disappeared there was a meeting of all staff.
-Both Sami and I were there when Dominic announced dramatically that a couple of weeks beforehand the tills had not tallied.
+Once when more money had disappeared there was a meeting of all staff at which Dominic announced dramatically that a couple of weeks beforehand the tills had not tallied.
 This he directed entirely and most obviously to me.
 When I pointed out that the date in question was when I had been performing in the bill and therefore not been working front of house, he blushed before glancing at Sami and adding ‘or your accomplice’.

 After Roger Fillary was sacked for allegedly stealing a computer there was a succession of managers.
 The electrician Chris McCabe was one of the first, a man who could change light bulbs but hadn’t a clue how to manage.
 I got the impression he was Le Foe’s yes man, just there to do his dirty work.
 He began to accuse me of all sorts of things which didn’t make sense.
 I was so unhappy and reckoned it was better to be broke than be involved in this toxic atmosphere.
 So I said I would work out a full week then leave.
 Chris looked like he’d won the lottery and told me I would be paid for the week but I was to leave immediately.

 The managers were at times privy to the Players’ bank accounts.
 Usually after they noticed the extra money which went into Dominic’s personal account on top of his Chairman’s salary, there would be some discussion about it followed by the departure of the Manager.
 This was always explained by accusing the departing person of being a thief.
 Chris McCabe did not go quietly and won £3,000 out of Player’s funds for unfair dismissal.